coreymargulis/karenmargulis/wp-content/plugins/enhanced-media-library/readme.txt

 = Why my custom media taxonomy's page is 404? =

 Try to just re-save permalinks settings.
-Go to Settings >> Permalinks and push "Save Changes" button.
+Go to `Settings > Permalinks` and push "Save Changes" button.

 = Why Media Popup of some theme/plugin does not show taxonomy filters? =

+By default EML adds its filters to any media popup that already contains native WordPress filters.
+If a third-party plugin or theme supports native WordPress filters, EML will enhance them.

-[**UPD:** Since EML 2.0.4 there is an option 'Force filters' (see Media Settings > Taxonomies) that allows forcing media filters for ANY Media Popup regardless of what was intended by the author of a third-party plugin or theme.]
+If a third-party plugin or theme does not support WordPress native filters, but you believe that you need them, try "Force filters" option (`Media Settings > Taxonomies > Options > Filters`).
+It allows forcing media filters for ANY media popup regardless of what was intended by its creator.

-EML adds its filters to ANY media popup that already contains native WordPress filters.
-We chose NOT to force adding filters to ANY media popup because there are a lot of cases when filters are not acceptable and theme's/plugin's author did not add them intentionally.

-If you believe that a third-party plugin shoud have filters in its Media Popup please contact its author with a request to add NATIVE WordPress filters ([example of the code](http://wordpress.org/support/topic/how-can-we-use-this-plugin-features-in-my-custom-plugin-media-uploader?replies=15#post-5753212) for theme's/plugin's authors).

-= How to show images per media category on a webpage =
+= How to show images per media category on a webpage? =

+Since EML 2.1 you can use gallery shortcode with taxonomy parameters like this: `[gallery media_category="5" category="2" limit="10" monthnum="12" year="2015" orderby="title" order="DESC"]` to show filter-based gallery on the front-end.
+The feature should be activated on Media `Settings > Taxonomies > Options > Gallery`.

-Right now it is possible via WP_Query ([example of the code](http://wordpress.org/support/topic/php-displaying-an-array-of-images-per-category-or-categories)).
-We are working on a gallery based on EML taxonomies.
+Also, you can use WP_Query ([example of the code](http://wordpress.org/support/topic/php-displaying-an-array-of-images-per-category-or-categories)).

+= Drag and Drop re-order does not work for media library =

+First, please make sure that you chose "Custom Order" on `Media Settings > Taxonomies > Options > Filters > Order media items by`.

+If you use Chrome on Windows, there can be an unexplored issue with it.
+See core tickets [#22607](https://core.trac.wordpress.org/ticket/22607), [#29606](https://core.trac.wordpress.org/ticket/29606), [#31652](https://core.trac.wordpress.org/ticket/31652).
+Feel free to contribute your issue details.

+In case you use Chrome on a touch screen laptop try to fix the issue as described [here](https://github.com/dbushell/Nestable/issues/92) or use other browser to re-order with drag and drop.

+= My gallery behavior is strange | Wrong or none media items displayed | Ligtbox/carousel/slideshow/mosaic looks broken =

+The plugin enhances WordPress gallery shortcode in most gentle manner possible.
+Since v2.1.5 the mechanism of the enhancement is dramatically improved to avoid possible conflicts.
+In most cases Enhanced Media Library is compatible with any plugin that changes *native* WP gallery template in order to provide lightbox, carousel, slideshow, grid/mosaic functionality.

+That said, other plugins might override WP gallery attributes or database query for media items in a way that would prevent Enhanced Media Library from displaying correct set of media items for gallery.

+If you find a possible conflict and prefer third-party features to taxonomy-based gallery of the plugin, please deactivate the feature (unset "Enhanced gallery" option on `Media Settings > Taxonomies > Options > Gallery`) and let us know about the issue.
+We would like to find a solution!

+If you are a plugin/theme developer please read [Enhanced Media Shortcode Possible Conflicts](http://www.wpuxsolutions.com/documents/enhanced-media-library/enhanced-media-shortcode-possible-conflicts/)

+= I get "Something went wrong" error when bulk-editing in PRO =

+Your server can simply not have enough time when processing a lot of media items.
+Increase `max_execution_time` to 300 (5 minutes) and try again.
+Increasing memory_limit could help as well.

+= Will I lose media categories I’ve created if I upgrade from free to PRO? =

+No, all your data will remain intact.
+Your created media categories and their ties with your images are stored in the database.
+When you deactivate and delete the free version and then upload and activate the PRO one nothing happens to the database.